Hugo Van Heuverswyn: Career

-After his return to Belgium in 1981, he was invited to set up Biogent, a Belgian subsidiary of Biogen (one of the very first biotech companies worldwide), to pursue the molecular cloning of TNF (Tumor Necrosis Factor) and other cytokines, a new class of biomolecules which at that time had just started to be discovered, but today are revolutionizing the field of immunology and anti-cancer therapy.
+After his return to Belgium in 1981, he was invited to set up Biogent, a Belgian subsidiary of Biogen (one of the first biotech companies worldwide), to pursue the molecular cloning of TNF (Tumor Necrosis Factor) and other cytokines, a new class of biomolecules which at that time had just started to be discovered, but today are revolutionizing the field of immunology and anti-cancer therapy.
 In 1985, Hugo Van Heuverswyn initiated together with Rudi Mariën, the creation of INNOGENETICS, at a time that venture capital was still non-existing in Belgium.
 He continued to serve as CEO and board member till 2000, two years after INNX had become the first biotech company to list on EASDAQ in 1998 (a new European stock exchange for growth companies).
 At that time INNX had grown to over 700 employees, had filed numerous patents, had put more than 50 highly innovative IVD products in the market and realized a yearly turnover of over 50 million euro.
 In 2001, Hugo Van Heuverswyn founded, together with 2 former INNX colleagues, BioMARIC, a new Belgian biotech company active in prevention and control of infectious diseases, where he acts as CEO until today.